 Recently the issue has arisen again, this time in relation to the Ward 1 aldermanic race.
 In his column (“Ward 1 needs a consensus builder” 10/22) Calhoun Master William Sledge dismissed the candidacy of incumbent Alderman Ben Healey due to his actions on the hospital constables issue.

 First, free passage into the hospital was in no way obstructed by the leafletters, nor were employees or patients prevented from entrance.
-I can say so with certainty because I watched people enter with my own eyes.
-The leafletters were arrested because of what was on their leaflets, not where they were standing.
+I can say so with certainty because I watched people enter with my own eyes prior to their arrest.
+The leafletters were later arrested because of what was on their leaflets, not where they were standing.
 And as such, the conflict had nothing to do with “criminal trespass” and everything to do with free speech.
 Jorge Perez (Board of Aldermen President and co-author of the resolution) wrote in a Nov.
 17th letter to the New Haven Register that “[no one was] able to explain how an individual with privileges to enter a building on a daily basis could be charged with trespassing.”

 Second, Hospital constables aren’t city cops, they are private security forces serving a private corporation, with arrest powers granted them by the New Haven Board of Police Commissioners and the mayor.
 Being the only constabulary force in New Haven, Hospital constables enjoyed a unique city benefit that they abused, prompting the Board of Aldermen to vote 18-2-2 to recommend its revocation.
 After extensive hearings, the Board of Police Commissioners voted 4-1 to revoke arrest powers, with Commissioner John Einhorn arguing that “the general concept of private companies having special police powers, it doesn’t belong in the 21st century.”
 (New Haven Register, “Constables’ arrest powers likely to cease” 12/12/2002)